m24h/sonycamloc/README.md

 ## Known issues

-Sometimes the connection symbol appears on the camera, but the positioning symbol does not appear on the camera for a long time.
+In very few cases, the connection symbol appears on the camera, but the positioning symbol does not appear on the camera for a long time (more than 10 seconds).
 When this happens, you can try to turn the camera back off and on, if it doesn't work, the next thing to try is to exit and re-enter the software, or even turn off the Bluetooth switch and re-open to clear the cache that may be behind.

 In order to reduce power consumption, sometimes the Android system will go into hibernation, and the positioning symbol on the camera will disappear, at this time, press the power button to activate it.